derlin/mantelo/docs/03-examples.rst

         # Update the realm
         >>> client.put({"displayName": "MASTER!"})
+        ''

 You can at any point change the realm of the client by setting the :py:attr:`~.KeycloakAdmin.realm_name`.
 This won't impact the connection, which will still use the same token.
-This is useful when you want to definitely switch to another realm.
+This is useful when you want to switch to another realm definitely.
 If you only need to do a few operations in another realm, consider using the :py:attr:`~.KeycloakAdmin.realms` instead (keep reading).